KeyboardKit/KeyboardKit/Readmes/Localization.md

 KeyboardKit defines keyboard-specific locales and provides localized content for the supported locales.

-## Keyboard Locale
+## Keyboard Locales

-KeyboardKit has a `KeyboardLocale` enum with these locales:
+KeyboardKit is localized in the following languages:

 * 🇺🇸 English (US - Default)

 * 🇩🇰 Danish
 * 🇳🇱 Dutch
 * 🇬🇧 English (UK)
-* 🇺🇸 English (US)
+* 🇪🇪 Estonian
 * 🇫🇮 Finnish
 * 🇫🇷 French
 * 🇩🇪 German
 * 🇮🇹 Italian
+* 🇱🇻 Latvian
+* 🇱🇹 Lithuanian
 * 🇳🇴 Norwegian
+* 🇷🇺 Russian
+* 🇪🇸 Spanish
 * 🇸🇪 Swedish
-* 🇪🇸 Spanish
+* 🇺🇦 Ukranian

-More locales will be added in the future.
+These locales can be accessed through the `KeyboardLocale` enum.

 ## Localized strings

-KeyboardKit has a `KKL10n` enum that provides localized texts for all locales.
+KeyboardKit has a `KKL10n` enum that provides localized strings for all locales.
 These texts are used to localize certain buttons, labels etc.

-Localized texts are managed under `Sources/Resources`.
+Localized strings are managed under `Sources/Resources`.

+## Localized keyboards

+A completely localized keyboard doesn't just involve localized strings.

+To fully localize a keyboard, you must implement a locale-specific input set, keyboard layout, secondary callout actions etc.

+KeyboardKit only provides a completely localized English keyboard.

+[KeyboardKit Pro][Pro] provides completely localized keyboards for all keyboard locales.

 ## Adding new locales

-Keyboard locales does not just involve localized strings.

 Adding a new locale to KeyboardKit requires the following:

-* Define the new `KeyboardLocale` case
+* Define the new `KeyboardLocale` case.
 * Define its properties, like `flag`, `isLeftToRight` etc.
-* Provide a `Resources/<id>.lproj` folder.
+* Provide a `Resources/<id>.lproj` folder with localized strings.
 * Implement a custom `KeyboardInputSetProvider`.
 * Implement a custom `SecondaryCalloutActionProvider`.

-If the locale requires a keyboard layout that differs from English or German layout, a new `KeyboardLayoutProvider` must be specified.
+If the locale requires a keyboard layout that differs from a English, German or Russian layout, a new `KeyboardLayoutProvider` must be specified.

 Custom keyboard locales must ensure that the keyboard layout is correct for:

-* locale
+* Each locale
 * iPhone portrait
 * iPhone landscape
 * iPad portrait